vijayxtreme/react-tutorial-1/hello-world/README.md

 }
 ```

-*Note the `<></>` syntax is not valid HTML, but in React this is okay, it's called a **Fragment** operator.
+**Note:** the `<></>` syntax is not valid HTML, but in React this is okay, it's called a **Fragment** operator.
 In React, all components must be wrapped in a parent div, otherwise React will throw an error.
 A fragment is a quick way to wrap your components together.
-Alternatively, you can just return one HTML div / section only as a component*
+Alternatively, you can just return one HTML div / section only as a component

 You may notice an error on your webpage, saying something like `header.js` and `footer.js` cannot be found.
 That's okay, ignore the error for now.
 Go ahead and create two files called `header.js` and `footer.js` and make sure they are in your `src` folder.
 You can use the following code to drop into your `header.js` and `footer.js` files respectively.